jackmoody11/jackmoody11.github.io/README.md

 - Flask
 - Travis CI (for automatic deployment of site on push to app branch (master development branch))
 - Javascript (for making AJAX calls to render code for Project Euler problems)
+- Bootstrap (for CSS styling and grid system)